RickCogley/RCC-Hugo2015/content/post/20151204-ucan-new-words-and-buzzwords-japan-2015.md

   - Japan
   - Culture
   - Humor
+postsummary: 'I love autumn in Japan for various reasons - the crisp weather, the excellent food, the approach of the holiday season.
+And new words and buzzwords!'
+postsvg: icon-origami-fish
 ---

 I love autumn in Japan for various reasons: the crisp weather, the excellent food, the approach of the holiday season.
 And "new words and buzzwords"!